UNC Health Neonatal Physical Therapy Fellowship

 The program’s curriculum is designed in modules that address each area of the Description of Fellowship Practice.
 These areas include, but are not limited to: Medical Issues and Interventions in the NICU, Embryologic and Fetal Development, Preterm Infant Development, Full-term Infant Development, Early Intervention and Follow-Up, Introduction to Infant Feeding, Environment of Care, Evidence-Based Practice in Neonatology, Meeting and Assessing the Family, Scientific Inquiry, Administration, Teaching and Learning, and Intervention-Based Modules.
 Didactic work complements clinical instruction in a concurrent fashion and is administered through a combination of independent study and face-to-face instruction.
 Written assignments, written examinations, live patient examinations and self-assessments provide the fellow with regular benchmarks to ensure their learning progresses throughout the duration of the program.

 The core components of the fellowship program include: neonatal clinical practice, mentored clinical practice, didactic activities, written patient case reports, research, teaching and professional community service.
-Fellows must successfully complete each didactic module, four live patient exams, and two written exams and submit a manuscript to a professional journal.
+Fellows must successfully complete each didactic module, two live patient exams, and one written exams and submit a manuscript to a professional journal.

 Fellows will practice at UNC Children’s Hospital for 30 hours per week.
 The fellow will also have mentored clinical work and didactic learning activities each week.
 Given the scope of fellow learning opportunities, fellows should expect to spend 50-60 hours per week completing program activities.
 Some holiday, weekend, and evening coverage is expected.